nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 * `append 1307 f/1900` appends a feed time of 1900 to the animal identified by ID 1307.
-* `append 1307 m/Healthy` append a medical condition "Healthy" to the animal identified by ID 1307.
+* `append 1307 m/Flu` append a medical condition "Flu" to the animal identified by ID 1307.

 ---

 ### Replacing an animal's fields: `replace`

-After making a mistake while entering the information of an animal in the `ZooKeep` book, instead of deleting the animal and entering all the information again, you can use this command to replace only the incorrect information in the fields of the animal after specifying its `ID`. `ID` refers to the id number shown in the displayed animal list.
+After making a mistake while entering the information of an animal in your `ZooKeep` book, instead of deleting the animal and entering all the information again, you can use this command to replace only the incorrect information in the fields of the animal after specifying its `ID`. `ID` refers to the id number shown in the displayed animal list.